How does a vanishing deductible work

-Your deductible is the amount you pay when you file a claim before your insurance coverage kicks in.
-When you select a disappearing deductible option, your insurer will typically reduce your deductible for each policy period that you don’t file a claim.
+Your car insurance deductible is the amount you pay when you file a claim before your insurance coverage kicks in.
+When you select a disappearing deductible option, your insurer will typically reduce your deductible for each policy period that you don’t have an accident or violation.
 This decrease can either be a percentage or a set dollar amount.
-Every time you renew your policy without filing a claim, your deductible decreases until you get to $0.
+Every time you renew your policy without having an accident or a violation, your deductible decreases until you get to $0.

-If you insure your RV, boat, or motorcycle with us and buy Deductible Savings Bank coverage, we'll subtract $100 from your policy's comprehensive or collision deductible for each annual policy in which you're accident or violation-free.
+If you insure your RV, boat, or motorcycle with us and purchase Disappearing Deductibles,* we'll subtract 25% from your policy's comprehensive or collision deductible for each annual policy in which you're accident or violation-free.

-How much is disappearing deductible coverage?
+How much is disappearing or vanishing deductible coverage?

 The cost for a disappearing deductible option is generally affordable but depends on your insurer.

 Looking for additional ways to save on your auto policy?
-Check out our numerous driver and loyalty based discounts.
+Check out our numerous driver and loyalty-based discounts.